vmware-archive/haret/docs/ClientIDs.md

 **Purpose**: a primary reason for ClientIDs is to enable idempotent / replayable messages for clients, even across a disconnection.
-In the interest of this purpose, a v2r2 server will tell a client whether its ClientID is “new” or “continued” after receiving that ClientID so that the client in question can know whether it can take advantage of idempotency from its prior connection.
+In the interest of this purpose, a haret server will tell a client whether its ClientID is “new” or “continued” after receiving that ClientID so that the client in question can know whether it can take advantage of idempotency from its prior connection.

-**Expiry**: in order to make ClientIDs work across connections, v2r2 will maintain a cluster-wide memory not only of active ClientIDs but also of recently disconnected ones.
+**Expiry**: in order to make ClientIDs work across connections, haret will maintain a cluster-wide memory not only of active ClientIDs but also of recently disconnected ones.
 The cluster will expire these and forget about them at its discretion, likely after some fixed number of